twebr/nbility-model-github/docs/CONTRIBUTING.md

 This branching strategy ensures a stable mainline while allowing for efficient development, testing, and release management.

+## How to Contribute to the Documentation

+### Using the Markdown formatted text
+For all documentation, the NBility model uses Markdown.
+Markdown is a lightweight markup language that allows you to add formatting elements to plaintext documents.

+For more information on the Markdown format, see [Getting Started with Markdown](https://www.markdownguide.org/getting-started/)

+### Submitting Contributions
+Contributions for contributors should be submitted as GitHub pull requests.
+See [Creating a pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) if you're unfamiliar with this concept.
+When submitting a pull request, please ensure:

+Once the Pull Request has been reviewed and accepted, the feature branch can be merged with the main repository.
+By doing so, the changes in the feature branch are committed to the main branch.

 ## How to Contribute to the Model
 ### Collaboration - Feature Branches
 NBility-Model provides the possibility for users to collaborate on modeling and working on the same repository.
 Depending on the need, multiple feature branches may be created.
 See this article on how to create a feature branch.
 Each user with the appropriate permissions can create a feature branch from the main branch and provide permission to other users who will work on this feature branch.